MdFarhan0/Self-Attendance/README.md

 - 💡 **Suggest features** you'd like to see
 - 🔄 **Share** with friends who need attendance tracking

-### 💖 Want to Sponsor This Project?
+###  Want to Sponsor This Project?

-If you'd like to support the development of Self Attendance, please contact me:
+If you'd like to sponser:

 - 📧 **Email:** farhanfp20@gmail.com
 - 💬 **Telegram:** [@hourslow](https://t.me/hourslow)

-Your support helps me continue improving this app and adding new features!

----

 <p align="center">
   <b>Self Attendance - The Smart Way to Track Attendance</b>